GIC-de/Juniper-PyEZ-Unit-Testing/README.md

 The mocked PyEZ device attempts to retrieve the rpc-reply from the rpc_reply_dict using `get-route-information` as the key; otherwise, it attempts to retrieve the reply from the file `rpc-reply/get-route-information.xml` relative to working directory.
-The parameters of the rpc-request will be ignored.
+The parameters of the rpc-request will be ignored (e.g. <detail/>).

 You must format the rpc-reply as a string with a valid XML structure and `rpc-reply` as root element: